nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 * If you can reprogram your predictions, you can transform a hard habit into an *attractive* one.

-## Chapter 11: Walk Slowly, but Never Backward
+## 11. Walk Slowly, but Never Backward

 * Taking action is better than being in motion, *practice over planning*.
     * You want to delay failure, so you avoid taking action.